eclipse-cyclonedds/cyclonedds/docs/manual/security/access_control_config.rst

 - **Enable Discovery protection**

-  If enabled, discovery is protected according to Discovery Protection Kind attribute of corresponding participant.
+  If enabled, discovery is protected according to Discovery Protection Kind attribute of the corresponding participant.

 - **Enable Liveliness protection**

-  If enabled, liveliness is protected according to Liveliness Protection Kind attribute of corresponding participant.
+  If enabled, liveliness is protected according to Liveliness Protection Kind attribute of the corresponding participant.

 - **Enable Read Access Control**

-  If enabled, the permissions document is checked if the participant is allowed to create a datareader for the related Topic.
+  If enabled, the permissions document is checked if the participant is allowed to create a datareader for the related topic.

 - **Enable Write Access Control**

-  If enabled, the permissions document is checked if the participant is allowed to create a datawriter for the related Topic.
+  If enabled, the permissions document is checked if the participant is allowed to create a datawriter for the related topic.

 - **Metadata protection Kind**